-- Exclusion from Musicians Institute Campus, Facilities or Official Functions - Exclusion of a student as part of a disciplinary action from specified areas of the campus or Musicians Institute-owned, -operated or -leased facilities, or other facilities located on Musicians Institute or affiliated property, or from official Musicians Institute functions when there is reasonable cause for Musicians Institute to believe that the student's presence there will lead to physical abuse, threats of violence, or conduct that threatens the health or safety of any person on Musicians Institute property or at official Musicians Institute functions, or other disruptive activity incompatible with the orderly operation of the campus. - Loss of Privileges and Exclusion from Activities Exclusion from participation in designated privileges and extracurricular activities for a specified term or terms.
-Violation of any conditions in the notice of loss of privileges and exclusion from activities or violation of Musicians Institute policies or regulations during the period of the sanction may be cause for further disciplinary action. - Restitution A requirement for restitution in the form of reimbursement may be imposed for expenses incurred by Musicians Institute or other parties resulting from a violation of the Musicians Institute Student Conduct Code.
-Such reimbursement may take the form of monetary payment or appropriate service to repair or otherwise compensate for damages.
+- Exclusion from Musicians Institute Campus, Facilities or Official Functions - Exclusion of a student as part of a disciplinary action from specified areas of the campus or Musicians Institute-owned, -operated or -leased facilities, or other facilities located on Musicians Institute or affiliated property, or from official Musicians Institute functions when there is reasonable cause for Musicians Institute to believe that the student's presence there will lead to physical abuse, threats of violence, or conduct that threatens the health or safety of any person on Musicians Institute property or at official Musicians Institute functions, or other disruptive activity incompatible with the orderly operation of the campus. - Loss of Privileges and Exclusion from Activities conditions in the notice of loss of privileges and exclusion from activities or violation of Musicians Institute policies or regulations during the period of the sanction may be cause for further disciplinary action.